calidion/aex/README.md

 `@inject` decrator takes two parameters:

 1. injector: the main injected middleware for data further processing or policy checking
-2. fallback: optional fallback when the injector fails and returned `false`
+2. fallback?: optional fallback when the injector fails and returned `false`
+3. useCompactMode?: `true` to use compact mode.

 ```ts
 class User {